For business leaders

 - • [brand] hiking boots

-Practical checklist: when to index a filter combination
+Faceted navigation best practices: when to index a filter combination

 These tests help you apply the two principles above to specific filter combinations.
 If any fails, block or canonical the URL.
+Following these best practices for faceted navigation SEO will protect your crawl budget while capturing valuable search demand.

 Search demand exists